9trocode/node_storage_manager/README.md

 > Node.js idiomatic client for [Cloud Storage]

 [Node - Storage Pipe Manager](https://www.npmjs.com/package/node_storage_manager) allows world-wide storage and retrieval of any amount of data at any time.
-You can use Google `Cloud Storage`, `AWS S3 Bucket` for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.
-Storage Pipe Manager is a Pipe Factory that allow you easily switch between `Google CLoud` `AWS S3` and `FS` without breaking anything or any extra configurations
+You can use `Google Cloud Storage`, `AWS S3 Bucket` for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.
+Storage Pipe Manager is a Pipe Factory that allow you easily switch between `Google CLoud` `AWS S3`, `CLOUDINARY` and `FS` without breaking anything or any extra configurations

 **Table of contents:**